AlekhyaTirumalagiri/arabic-to-roman/README.md

 # Structure of files in this directory:

 This is the Root directory
-::> bin (contains two subfolders)
+::> src (contains two subfolders)

-    -> RomanNumeralConversionProgram (contains 4 files)
+    -> main (contains 6 files)

-    -> testsForRomanNumeralConversion (contains 4 files)
+    -> test (contains 5 files)

-::> src (contains two subfolders and one README.txt)
+::> main (contains two subfolders)

-    -> RomanNumeralConversionProgram (contains 4 files)

-    -> testsForRomanNumeralConversion (contains 4 files)

-    -> README.txt (More details and further explanation)
+    -> java (More details and further explanation)

+       -> com.example.demo (contains 6 files)

+          -> controller (contains 1 file)

+    -> resources
+## controller has RestProgram file
+## com.example.demo has below 6 files

+## com.example.demo/ArabicToRomanNumeralDictionary
+is the sub folder containing program executables for ArabicToRomanNumeralDictionary

-## bin/MainRomanNumeralConversionProgram
+## com.example.demo/ArabicToRomanNumeralGenerator
 is the sub folder containing program executables for ArabicToRomanNumeralGenerator

-## bin/TestsForRomanNumeralConversion
+## com.example.demo/DemoApplication
-is the sub folder containing program executables to test the execution of the solution
+is the sub folder containing program executables to run the spring boot application

+## com.example.demo/MvcConfig
+ is the sub folder containing program executables for the login registry service

+## com.example.demo/WebSecurityConfig
+ is the sub folder containing program executables for the user authentication

-## src/MainRomanNumeralConversionProgram
+## com.example.demo/RomanNumeralGenerator
-is the sub folder containing all the java files for ArabicToRomanNumeralGenerator
+is the sub folder containing the interface

-## src/TestsForRomanNumeralConversion
+## test/java/com.example.demo
  is the sub folder containing all the java files to test the execution of the solution

 # The Challenge Solved Here -> Roman Numerals
 In whatever language you prefer, write a class that implements the following interface (example given in Java):